First-generation college students in the United States: Obstacles to access

 In a 2001 US Department of Education report, Susan Choy explains that in order to becoming a college student requires a student proceed through multiple steps, starting with aspiring to earn a bachelor's degree, then achieving at least minimal academic preparation, then taking the SAT or ACT test, and finally, applying to a four-year institution.
 Her report shows that as a students' parents' education level increases, so does the students' likelihood of completing each step along the way to enrollment at a four-year institution.
 Choy also reports that the likelihood that a students will enroll in a four-year higher education institution is highly correlated with taking more advanced math courses in high school.
 While students whose parents had less education were less likely to take more advanced math courses, the likelihood of enrolling in college for students whose parents did not go to college greatly increases with the level of math course they take, especially if they take algebra in 8th grade.

 Regarding the last step in the college enrollment process, application, the literature review by Carmen Tym et al. explains that first-generation college students are not as likely to receive help from their parents nor their schools.
-Additionally, prospective first-generation college students are less likely to have full access to internet, a highly useful tool for researching and applying to colleges.
+Additionally, prospective first-generation college students are less likely to have full access to the internet, a highly useful tool for researching and applying to colleges.

-Because of a lack of experience, first-generation college students' parents do not always understand what the academic requirements are to attend a 4-year college; therefore they cannot prepare their children for admission to such universities or the stress of the college experience.
+Because of a lack of experience, first-generation college students' parents do not always understand what the academic requirements are to attend a four-year college; therefore they cannot prepare their children for admission to such universities or the stress of the college experience.
 First-generation past students now parents would advise their children different from how they were advised when they were college students, with the advice they wish they were given by their parents.
 Students must rely on their teachers and counselors to place them on the correct track in order to enroll in any form of post-secondary education.
 DeAngelo (et al., 2011) explains how prior academic achievements impact degree completion.
 These are explored through SAT scores and high school grades.
 FGCS with a higher-grade average in high school and SAT composite scores are more likely to graduate in 4 years.
 If these students don't understand the impact of their SAT scores and GPAs on their likelihood to graduate, they are not predisposed to take them seriously, while college experienced students know that based on their previous knowledge.
 By the results being shown, it suggest that the results of the supportive relationship within their community are usually associated with higher levels of satisfaction but not academic achievement as measured by grades.